Azure-Samples/azure-sdk-for-js-keyvault-secret-get-set-managedid/README.md

 When the git push command has completed you can now navigate to `https://<AppName>.azurewebsites.net` to see the secret value.

-Make sure that you replaced the name `<AppName>` with your web app name.
+Make sure that you replaced the name `<AppName>` with your Web App name.

 ## Next steps